Hugius/FabiEngine3D/doc/markdown/ANIMATION2D.md

 ## 1. General

 - The animation2D is used for creating 2D texture animations.
-- These animations can be applied to quad2Ds/quad3Ds.
+- Only one animation can be applied to a quad3D/quad2D.
 - Animated textures should consist of multiple smaller animation frames, divided by rows and columns.
 - The ID of an animation2D cannot be empty or contain spaces/capitals/specials.